3adnanK/pytutorials/content/post/Python-Operators.md

 {{< / highlight >}}

-In the first example returns True because the uppercase 'H' is in pur sequence, and the second example returns True because the lowecase 'h' is not in the sequence.<br/>
+In the first example returns True because the uppercase 'H' is in the sequence, and the second example returns True because the lowecase 'h' is not in the sequence.<br/>
-This mean that you need to be careful with this because it's case sensitive 'h' is different from 'H'.<br/>
+This mean that you need to be careful with this because it's case sensitive, 'h' is different from 'H'.<br/>

 7 Identity operators:
 ---------------------